 You’ll also need to give us a quote.

-If your plan is already in place and you don’t have enough funds for a replacement, you may need a plan review.
+If your plan is already in place and you don’t have enough funds for a replacement, you may need a plan reassessment.

-We’ll decide if you need a plan review.
+We’ll decide if you need a plan reassessment.

-Before you have a plan review, think about whether your assistive technology might need replacing soon.
+Before you have a plan reassessment, think about whether your assistive technology might need replacing soon.

 Your early childhood partner, local area coordinator, support coordinator or planner can talk about including the funding in your next plan.